 Conclusion

-Red light therapy does have some potential benefits for pain, inflammation, skin conditions and other health outcomes, but we recommend that people speak with their doctor prior to purchasing a red light therapy device because there isn’t much research establishing clear standards for safety.
+Red light therapy does have some potential benefits for pain, inflammation, skin conditions and other health outcomes.